ceosilvajr/chat-me/README.md

 # chat-me
-Simple chat application using firebase.
+Simple chat application using firebase and dagger 2.0